It's been 10 years since Kierstin and her husband got courthouse-hitched on a hot August morning—after being checked for weapons of course.

 There are like, a million reasons to get married in a courthouse.
-Maybe you or your future spouse is shy.
-Maybe you can’t afford a big wedding or you just like to do things simply.
+Maybe you and your future spouse are shy.
+Maybe you can’t afford a big wedding.
+Maybe you just like to do things simply.
 Or maybe you're madly in love and can’t wait another day to be together.

-Whatever your reason, eloping to the courthouse is no longer filled with the taboo that it was two decades ago.
-Instead, eloping embodies thriftiness as well as the romantic ideal of marrying for love, not the spotlight.
-These days there are a lot of ways to make a courthouse wedding charming, classy, and totally memorable.
+Whatever your reason, eloping to the courthouse is no longer as taboo as it was decades ago.
+These days, eloping embodies thriftiness as well as the romantic ideal of marrying for love—not the spotlight.
+And don't worry—there are still plenty of ways to make a courthouse wedding charming, classy, and totally memorable (more on this below).

 Getting Started: The Steps to Get to the Courthouse Steps

 Before you delve into the details of getting courthouse-hitched, you should know a couple of things.
 Here's a basic outline of the process:

 - Gather you and your spouse-to-be's driver's licenses or State IDs, birth certificates, and social security numbers to have on hand.

 - Find the phone number of your local circuit court (this is where you apply for the marriage license).
 You can Google this!
 Yay, Google!